arunkumar9t2/arunkumar.dev/_posts/2020-04-25-dagger-spi-building-custom-validations-for-dependency-graphs.md

 {% include images_center.html url="/assets/images/dagger-spi-options.png" caption="BindingGraphPlugin options flow"%}

 First, we declare all the supported options via `supportedOptions()` as `Set<String>`.
 Dagger then uses this information to filter out raw options received from compiler and then calls `initOptions`.
 It is good practice to properly namespace the option key for clarity.
 For example, instead of simply stating `enabled`, we could expose `trident.enabled` which is much clearer in intention.
 Personally, I don't much prefer working with `Map<String, String>` for options.
-It is better to abstract the options into type safe data structure.
+It is better to abstract the options into a type safe data structure.
 One such way is shown below.

 ```kotlin
 /**